 - Alcohol use.
 For women, there's no safe level of alcohol use during conception or pregnancy.
 Avoid alcohol if you're planning to become pregnant because you may not realize you're pregnant for the first few weeks.
 Alcohol use increases the risk of birth defects, and it may also make it more difficult to become pregnant.
 For men, heavy alcohol use can decrease sperm count and motility.

 - Being overweight.
 Among American women, an inactive lifestyle and being overweight may increase the risk of infertility.
-In addition, a man's sperm count may be affected if he is overweight.
+In addition, a man's sperm count and testosterone levels may be affected if he is overweight.

 - Being underweight.
 Women at risk of fertility problems include those with eating disorders, such as anorexia or bulimia, and women who follow a very low calorie or restrictive diet.